fversnel/fversnel.github.io/_posts/2017-10-19-backend-frontend-triple-stores.markdown

 categories: ['triple store', 'software design', 'software architecture', 'database']
 ---
 People often ask me if I'm a front-end developer or a back-end developer.
-I'm always glad to answer I'm both, or neither depending or your perspective.
+I'm always glad to answer I'm both, or neither depending or your point of view.
 My issue with specializing in either one of them is that you lose perspective on the bigger picture.
-You no longer are required to think about the other side of the fence, that is the front-end fence or the back-end fence.
+You no longer are required to think about the other side of the fence.

 When I set out to build an app where you can review music and recommend music to your friends, I thought I'd try a different approach.
 My quest became to share